zurazurataicho/resume/README_en.md

 To obtain a job as a software developer, a network administrator and/or a digital forensics engineer.

 ### Profile
 Proficient in web development and game API using PHP, MySQL, memcached, Redis, JavaScript(with jQuery), HTML and CSS.
+Make some tools with Java for digital forensics.
 Experienced in iOS/Android application development using C++/C#/Objective-C/Java, UNIX daemons development using C, embedded systems development using C and some assemblers.

 ### Education